ASMHSE/Plugins-in-Assembly/FormatAsm/readme.md

 Current features:

-- Only working for qEditor (so far).

 - Process all file (TODO selection)

-- Changes only in .code section and macros.
+- Changes only in procedures and macros.

 - No changes in lines with just a comment.

+- TODO treatment of "comment".

+- TODO treatment of line continuation.